tytydraco/yessleep/out/Bring_me_a_dream.md

 “Do not prefer delusion to truth, Luke,” only the eyes remain.
 The terrific, beautiful voice only just yet lost its daunting volume, “I shall yet leave the sea.”

+&nbsp;

 “Luke!
 Luke Get up!”
 Katie shouts, shaking me free of my paralyzed state.

 I dart my eyes open, my mouth drawing as much air as my lungs will hold.
 “Holy shit, Jesus”.

 “Its 8:30 Luke, you are going to be late, hurry and get up”.
 Katie pushes me up to get out of bed.
 I struggle to return to the monotonousness of reality.